northwesternfintech/2025QuantInternships/README.md

 # Summer 2023 Quant Internships

 Feel free to submit a new job posting or suggest a change by submitting a pull request 🙏 (Idea and format inspired by QuantStart.
 Updated and Maintained by the Northwestern Fintech Club.)
+Are you a firm looking to reach quant interns?
+Let us know at nuft@u.northwestern.edu and we will take care of adding your positions.

 ------